-Note from The Black Vault: Playing off the popularity of the return of The X-Files, the CIA has created a few pages online showcasing their UFO documents, and even creating a, “How To Investigate a Flying Saucer” guide.
+Note from The Black Vault: Playing off the popularity of the return of The X-Files in 2016, the CIA had created a few pages online showcasing their UFO documents, and even creating a, “How To Investigate a Flying Saucer” guide.
 This guide has been archived below for research purposes, in case the online page ever disappears or is taken offline.
 It is not edited in any way.

 Southbound on a lone desert highway, police officer Lonnie Zamora was in pursuit of a speeding car outside the town of Socorro, New Mexico, when he was startled by a loud roar!
 Seconds later, he saw a large flame rise from the ground and pierce the sky above a remote patch of desert southwest of the highway.
 Fearing a nearby dynamite shack might have exploded, Zamora let the speeding car go, turned right, and drove down a bumpy gravel road that ran alongside the shack.